-Haynesville shale natural gas production
+Haynesville Shale natural gas production

-Have production adjustments started in US shales?
+How fast is production changing in the US shales?

 Aggregate crude oil production in these shales fell ~13% over the past year through October 2016.
 Aggregate natural gas production increased 2% in October 2016 over October 2015.

 The EIA’s projections suggest that production at many of these shales could fall further or stagnate within the next two months.
 We will discuss that in the final two sections of this series.